whyharsha/onebrc/README.md

 Reading in fixed size chunks required some additional code to handle the end of line and separators.

 I also learned to add the --release option while running the code.
+Feeling more than a little stupid.
+Should go back and rerun the earlier attempts also.

 Fourth attempt: Using a threadpool and fixed size chunks with the release mode.
 Time to complete: 124.63 secs